rcaneill/NEMO-installs/README.md

-Here are my configuration files for the compilation of XIOS and NEMO, both for my personal computer (Linux Mint, compiler GCC) and for a supercomputer (Tetralith, intel comnpilers).
+Here are my configuration files for the compilation of XIOS and NEMO, both for my personal computer (Linux Mint, compiler GCC) and for a supercomputer (Tetralith, intel compilers).

 For Linux Mint, scripts are available to install all the needed libraries.